Information & advice

-If you’d like to speak to an advisor, make an appointment, or find out about sessions local to you, please call us.
+If you’d like to speak to an advisor, make an appointment, join one of our courses or find out about sessions local to you, please call us.

-You are welcome to visit our fully equipped resource centres in Bristol, Devizes and Salisbury.
+You are welcome to visit our fully equipped resource centres in Cheltenham, Bristol, Devizes, Thornbury and Salisbury.
 In our centres, you can try a wide range of assistive technology, lighting, magnifiers and daily living aids.
 Or, you can take part in a training course, for example:

 - How to make the best use of your remaining sight